imixs/open-bpmn/imixs-bpmn.glsp-server/README.md

 Click on the root element of the genfile and choose ‘Generate Model Code’.
 This will create the class files in the predefined package.

-Change the tag `modelDirectory` to `/imixs-bpmn.glsp-server/src-gen` - this will be the source locateion for the files
+Change the tag `modelDirectory` to `/imixs-bpmn.glsp-server/src/main/java-gen` - this will be the source location for the files

 Finally you can now generate the code of your model.
 Select again only the root element of your model and Choose *Generate Model Code*.
 This will now generate all necessary classes referencing the GLSP core model types.